• About Us

 Prospects

-The good news is that graduates of both types are in high demand at present, but it’s usually slightly easier to find employment with a Ph.D. in leaner times.
+The good news is that graduates of both types are currently in high demand, but it’s usually slightly easier to find employment with a Ph.D. in leaner times.
 What’s more, you get to keep your qualified status with a Ph.D. for the rest of your life, whereas a DNP needs to be renewed every five years and tends to lapse if you stop working or take a break (for instance, if you want to raise children).
 Overall, however, DNPs lead to higher salaries.

 Previous Post